TexasInstruments-Sandbox/edgeai-gst-apps-defect-detection/README.md

 ![](./doc/classes.jpg)

 100 pictures were taken for each class (total 400 pictures) in one orientation while changing the lighting condition of each picture.
-The camera is positioned at a hight that is approximate to the height expected in the actual demo setup.
+The camera is positioned at a height that is approximate to the height expected in the actual demo setup.
 The pictures are captured with a resolution of 720x720.
 The following figure shows samples of the pictures captured for the good class.
 ![](./doc/samples_good_class.jpg)

-Then data augmentation is used expand the collected dataset.
+Data augmentation is used expand the collected dataset.
 Two geometrical augmentation methods are applied flip right-left and rotation.
 First flipped copies are created for each picture which brings the total number of pictures to 400x2=800.
-Then five rotated copies of each picture is created which brings the total number of pictures up to 800+800x5=4800 pictures.
+Then five rotated copies of each picture are created which brings the total number of pictures up to 800+800x5=4800 pictures.
 The rotation angle is randomly selected for each picture.
 The following figure shows the augmentation process with an example.
 The pictures in the figure are cropped show the changes.

 ![](./doc/augmentation_process.jpg)